Gradiant Corporation’s Momentum Continues With Asia Expansion

-BOSTON — January 22, 2018 — Gradiant Corporation, a leader in innovative solutions for industrial wastewater treatment and desalination, unveiled significant milestones achieved in 2017 that set the stage for continued growth and expansion throughout 2018.
+BOSTON — January 22, 2018 — Gradiant Corp., a solutions provider for industrial wastewater treatment and desalination, unveiled significant milestones achieved in 2017 that set the stage for continued growth and expansion throughout 2018.
 Last year, following the successful formation of the oilfield services division, Gradiant Energy Services, Gradiant focused its attention on the growing $500 million wastewater desalination and zero liquid discharge market in Asia.
-The company secured contracts in China and India using their patented humidification – dehumidification (HDH) process to transform complex waste streams from power generation and textile manufacturing into fresh, reusable water.
+The company secured contracts in China and India using their patented humidification-dehumidification (HDH) process to transform complex waste streams from power generation and textile manufacturing into fresh, reusable water.

 Today, Gradiant announced their latest collaboration with Hong Kong based Esquel Group, the world’s largest woven shirt manufacturer.
 With production facilities in China, Malaysia, Mauritius, Sri Lanka and Vietnam, the Esquel Group is one of the most dynamic global-scale textile and apparel manufacturers.
 The partnership will allow Gradiant to expedite commercialization of their advanced water treatment solutions within the textile market.